-MEDTRONIC PLC BOARD OF DIRECTORS TECHNOLOGY AND VALUE CREATION COMMITTEE CHARTER
+MEDTRONIC PLC BOARD OF DIRECTORS SCIENCE AND TECHNOLOGY COMMITTEE CHARTER

-The Technology and Value Creation Committee (the “Committee”) provides assistance to the Board of Directors of Medtronic plc (the “Company”) in its oversight of scientific and technical direction.
+The Science and Technology Committee (the “Committee”) provides assistance to the Board of Directors of Medtronic plc (the “Company”) in its oversight of scientific and technical direction.

 The Committee will consist of three or more directors.
-The members of the Committee are appointed by the Board and serve until their successors are duly appointed in connection with a change in Committee composition or until they are no longer on the Board.
-Unless a Committee Chair is designated by the full Board, the members of the Committee will elect a Chair by majority vote of the full Committee membership.
+The members of the Committee and Committee Chair are appointed by the Board and serve until their successors are duly appointed in connection with a change in Committee composition or until they are no longer on the Board.

 On behalf of the Board, the Committee will oversee the innovation strategy of the Company.
 The Committee’s duties and responsibilities will include the following:

-- Make recommendations to the Board with regard to the Company’s internal and external investment in research and development.
+c.
+Make recommendations to the Board regarding the Company’s internal and external investment in research and development.

-- Review and assess the Company’s competitive standing regarding the technology used for medical device cybersecurity and make recommendations to the Quality Committee for upgrades in new product development as required to lead in the area of cybersecurity and meet or exceed regulatory requirements.
+4. Review and assess the Company’s competitive standing regarding the technology used for product security and make recommendations to the Quality Committee for upgrades in new product development as required to lead in the area of product security and meet or exceed regulatory requirements.

-The Committee will meet as often as it deems appropriate to perform its duties and responsibilities under this charter, either in person or telephonically, and at a place and time determined by the Committee.
+The Committee will meet as often as may be deemed necessary or appropriate in its judgment, but not less frequently than four times per year, either in person, telephonically or virtually, and at a place and time determined by the Committee.
 The Committee may request any director, officer or employee of the Company or the Company’s outside counsel to attend a meeting of the Committee or to meet with any members of, or consultants to, the Committee.
 The Committee will report on its activities to the Board regularly.

 The Committee may, in its discretion, form and delegate authority to subcommittees, including a single member, when appropriate and consistent with applicable law.
 Any actions taken by a subcommittee will be reported to the full Committee at its next meeting.